 Financial Fact Sheets

-Underpayment by Medicare and Medicaid to U.S. hospitals was $27.9 billion in 2010, up from $3.8 billion in 2000.
-Medicare reimbursed 92 cents and Medicaid reimbursed 93 cents for every dollar hospitals spent caring for these patients.
+Underpayment by Medicare and Medicaid to U.S. hospitals was $57.8 billion in 2015.
+Medicare reimbursed 88 cents and Medicaid reimbursed 90 cents for every dollar hospitals spent caring for these patients.
 This fact sheet provides the definition of underpayment and technical information on how this figure is calculated on a cost basis for Medicare and Medicaid.

 Hospitals are Economic Anchors in their Communities, January 2017

 Hospitals serve as economic anchors in their communities by directly employing over 5.7 million workers.
 The economic contribution of hospitals is also felt throughout the economy – hospital spending supported one in nine U.S. jobs and more than $2.8 trillion in economic activity in 2015.